 Open Dr. Racket.
 Hide the Definitions pane, using the option available on the View menu.
-Familiarize yourself with the Interactions pane by typing a few simple expressions, perhaps from Session 1.
+Familiarize yourself with the Interactions pane by typing a few simple expressions, perhaps riffing the expressions we evaluated in Session 2.
 Any time you want to "clear" the interactions, hit the Run button at the top of the window.

 Once you feel reasonably comfortable with Interactions pane, do the tasks below.
-For each, you will...
+For each task, you will...

 When you are done, save the contents of your Interactions pane to a text file, using Save Interactions as Text... option that is available under Save Other on the File menu.
 You will submit this transcript as your homework assignment.

-You may want to use the following Racket primitive procedures:
+You may want to use the following Racket primitive functions:

-Note that I am not asking you to write Racket functions -- only simple expressions.
-For example, if I ask you to write an expression to compute the value of 2 + 2, you would write the Scheme expression (+ 2 2):
+Note: I am not asking you to write Racket functions -- only expressions.
+For example, if I ask you to write an expression to compute the value of 2 + 2, you would write the Racket expression (+ 2 2):

 > (+ 2 2) 4 >